lmoroz/lmoroz/README.md

 -->

-- 🔭 I’m currently working on spadmin.org with PHP, vue.js, svelte.js, sapper.js
+- 🔭 I’m currently working on BlueAnt with Nuxt/vue.js, PHP
-- 🌱 I’m currently learning Deno
+- 🌱 I’m currently learning AI, ML
 - 👯 I’m looking to collaborate on machine learning
 - 🤔 I’m looking for help with machine learning
 - 💬 Ask me about Anything